Who Was William Shakespeare?

-In his will, he left the bulk of his possessions to his eldest daughter, Susanna.
-Though entitled to a third of his estate, little seems to have gone to his wife, Anne, whom he bequeathed his "second-best bed."
-This has drawn speculation that she had fallen out of favor, or that the couple was not close.
+In his will, he left the bulk of his possessions to his eldest daughter, Susanna, who by then was married.
+Although entitled to a third of his estate, little seems to have gone to his wife, Anne, whom he bequeathed his “second-best bed.”
+This has drawn speculation that she had fallen out of favor or that the couple was not close.

 Did Shakespeare Write His Own Plays?